Fogus-Gr/recent-dash-proposed-caching/README.md

 # Smart video caching for fixed-resolution HTTP Dynamic Streaming

-This repository contains the software (in binary form) developed during the study conducted for improving HTTP Dynamic Streaming, as part of the [RE-CENT](http://www.re-cent.co/) project.
+This repository contains the software (in binary form) developed during the study conducted for improving HTTP Dynamic Streaming.

 ## Architecture / model / system design